-29.1.5.
+29.1.6.
 IEP Meetings

-The District agrees to make every effort within the limitations of state and federal law to ensure that IEP meetings not occur beyond the eight (8)-hour workday referenced in Section 8.5, and that no more than three (3) meetings per month extend beyond the six (6) hour and thirty-five (35) minutes on-site workday referenced in Section 8.5.1.
+The District agrees to make every effort within the limitations of state and federal law to ensure that IEP meetings not occur beyond the eight (8)-hour workday referenced in Section 8.5., and that no more than three (3) meetings per month extend beyond the six (6) hour and thirty-five (35) minutes on-site workday referenced in Section 8.5.1.
+After securing prior approval from the unit member's supervisor to schedule the meeting beyond the eight (8)-hour workday, unit members shall be compensated at their pro-rata rate for any required IEP meetings that take place beyond the eight (8)-hour work day.

-Section 29.2: WORKLOAD COMMITTEE
+Section 29.2: JOINT SPECIAL EDUCATION COMMITTEE

-Special education workloads referenced in this Article, shall be monitored by the Joint Workload Committee in accordance with Section 29.3.
-The Committee shall be comprised of four (4) individuals appointed by the Association and four (4) individuals appointed by the District.
+A Joint Special Education Committee comprised of four (4) individuals appointed by the Association and four (4) individuals appointed by the District shall meet to consult on and discuss Special Education issues.

 The Committee shall meet on a monthly basis throughout the school year, with a schedule of meetings mutually determined for the subsequent school year by the final meeting of the preceding school year.
-Meeting locations and meeting chair responsibilities shall rotate between the District and SDEA.
+Meeting locations and meeting chair responsibilities shall rotate between the District and the Association.